zephyrproject-rtos/zephyr/doc/guides/kconfig/index.rst

 -------------

 The following example shows the usage of the ``dt_node_reg_addr`` function.
-This function will take a path to a device tree node and register the register address of that node:
+This function will take a path to a devicetree node and register the register address of that node:

 .. code-block:: none